-As we are relentlessly working to improve Coderr, we are excited to reveal some major changes.
-Feedback from our users have suggested they value the ability to quickly get an understanding of the application and generated errors.
-It is also important for Coderr to be adapted to our users and provide helpful assistance for control and insight.
+As we are relentlessly working to improve Coderr, we are excited about the latest changes.
+Feedback from our users suggested they value the ability to quickly get an understanding of the generated errors in their application.
+It is also important for Coderr to be adapted to user preferences, providing control and insight along the way.

 Coderr’s latest improvements focus on a redesign of how our users want to work, with a clear and clean overview and functions organized in a logical flow.
-For our Coderr Live users we have also added an improved prioritization function, where Coderr will organize and display errors according to criteria you decide.
-Further, Coderr Live provides information on how different application releases compare with incidents.
+For our Coderr Live and OnPremise users we have also added an improved prioritization function, where you decide how Coderr will organize and display errors.
+Further, Coderr Live and OnPremise provide information on how different applications releases compare with number of incidents.

 The overview is central to getting a quick view on what is going on with your application or applications, if you have multiple as shown in the example above.
 Instead of having a control board rich with capable features and functions, the new overview has given way to relevance and clarity.
 To the left, there is a summary of your different incidents and in center the graphical display provides a clear view of variation over time.
 Both parts are organized in time intervals that you can set yourself.